Three Ways to Get Creative With the Grill This Summer

 So you've perfected burgers and barbecue ribs, but now what?
 Grilling 101 is cool and all, by why not challenge yourself -- and your grill -- this summer with some "Wait, you made that on a grill?" recipes.
-Throw a two-pound slab of beef on there and wonder why you ever made sliders any other way.
+Throw a 2-pound slab of beef on there and wonder why you ever made sliders any other way.
 Toss that watermelon on the grates and slice it into fries for juicy crunch meets smoky sweetness.
 And update the old grilled-corn standby with bacon for a serious upgrade from butter; The fat oozes in between those kernels, plus you get charred bacon with every bite.
 Fire.
 It.
 Up.

 Easiest Grilled Sliders Recipe